sage-code/maj/alphabet.md

 * ENG: "chemical"  => IPA: "kemikəl"
 * ENG: "chocolate" => IPA: "ʂoklət"

-2. In English sounds "ce", "ci" is pronounced "se", "si", but in Maj, "c" is pronounced "t͡s" like "ts" in "cats".
+2. In English sounds "ce", "ci" is pronounced "se", "si", but in Maj, "c" is pronounced "ts" like in "cats".
 Let's make exercise using Maj alphabet to write phonetic for two English words:

-* ceba = ENG: "cerebellum" => IPA: "t͡seba"
+* ceba = ENG: "cerebellum" => IPA: "tseba"
-* ciga = ENG: "cigarette"  => IPA: "t͡səga"
+* ciga = ENG: "cigarette"  => IPA: "tsəga"

-In Maj the groups {ca, ce, cy, co, cu} are also read {t͡sa, t͡se, t͡sy, t͡so, t͡su}.
+In Maj the groups {ca, ce, cy, co, cu} are also read {tsa, tse, tsy, tso, tsu}.
 To prevent this effect you must use letter "k" instead of "c".
 Notice uppercase "C" represent "carbon" element that is written "carba" = IPA:"t͡sarba" no need to write "karba".

 **IPA practice**

-* ceba => IPA:"t͡seba"
+* ceba => IPA:"tseba"
-* ciga => IPA:"t͡sɨga"
+* ciga => IPA:"tsɨga"

 **Modified: K**

-Letter "k" is used to avoid digraph: "t͡s".
+Letter "k" is used to avoid digraph: "ts".
 This sound similar to "g" (plosive-valear) but  is not trilled.
 It may be pronounced like "c" in "culture" or "k" in "karate".
 Notice "k" is a very frequent letter in Maj.

 Some Maj words starting with "k":